October 27, 2024

 Q. Are you able to tell us a bit about yourself?

 After studying health and social care in college, I decided to develop my knowledge and skills in mental health.
 I chose to study clinical psychology for my undergraduate degree at Anglia Ruskin University.
-I found my passion and self-worth at CPSL Mind while volunteering and in my current role as a Good Life Service Facilitator.
-I further developed my skills by doing a lot of research, using my knowledge that I learnt at university and listening to podcasts to understand more about mindfulness and how I could improve the experience of the calm space at CPSL Mind.
+I further developed my skills by doing a lot of research, and I listened to podcasts to understand more about mindfulness and how I could improve the experience of the calm space session at CPSL Mind.

-Delivering the calm space sessions is really enjoyable and I am grateful to those people who have attended so far.
-I am always looking to challenge myself and to continue my learning and I am currently studying a master’s degree in psychodynamic counselling and psychotherapy and the University of Essex.
+Delivering the calm space sessions is really enjoyable.
+I am always looking to challenge myself and I am currently studying a master’s degree in psychodynamic counselling and psychotherapy and the University of Essex.
 When I’m not working or studying, I am normally found at the gym or outside exploring some good food and natural scenery.

 Q. How can the CPSL Mind calm space support positive mental health?

-• It is a way to connect with facilitators like me and other people in the group.
+• It is a way to connect with facilitators and other people in the group.

-• The benefits of mindfulness can increase experience of calm and relaxation, bring higher level of energy and enthusiasm for living, increase self-confidence and self-acceptance, reduce negative impacts stress, depression and anxiety, and bringing more compassion in yourself and for others.
+• The benefits of mindfulness can increase experience of calm and relaxation, bring higher level of energy and enthusiasm for living, increase self-confidence and self-acceptance, reduce negative impacts stress, depression and anxiety, and help you to show compassion to yourself and for others.

 Q. Are you able to share some insight into how the calm space sessions are structured?

 Hoi Yin: Before the session, we recommend you find a room where it is quiet and comfortable.
-You can either lay down on the bed or sit in your comfy lounge chair or you could be outside in your garden if it is sunny and warm.
 The benefit of our calm space is that you can join us from the comfort of your own home and no travelling is needed.
-We would mute all mics to prevent any distractions throughout the session.
+We mute all mics to prevent any distractions throughout the session.
 You are welcome to have your cameras on or off throughout the session to make yourself feel more comfortable.

 We’ll begin with a body scan or a muscle relaxation exercise.
 This is a way to check in with yourself, noticing how you feel and observing any sensations or changes throughout your body.
 After that, we’ll move on to a sensory exercise, where we engage all five senses to practice being fully present.
 This can be especially helpful when our minds are cluttered with thoughts, making it difficult to focus, which can increase feelings of anxiety and stress.
 By bringing our attention back to the present moment, rather than getting caught up in thoughts about the past or future, we can enhance our focus on whatever we’re doing right now.